michaelrambeau/it/src/documents/posts/2015-10-introducing-bestofjs.html.md

 Now browsers are no longer just document renderers.
 JavaScript is the cornerstone of what is called the "web platorm".

-Now JavaScript can be found almost anywhere:
+JavaScript can be found almost anywhere:

 * on the server-side with the rise of node.js
 * on mobile applications with hybrid frameworks and solutions like React Native
 * on devices of the Internet of Things

-And the future is bright with ES6, the JavaScript next version, already available with tools such as [Babel](http://babeljs.io/).
+The future is bright with ES6, the JavaScript next version, already available with tools such as [Babel](http://babeljs.io/).

 The open source community is very active, new interesting projects are released almost everyday on Github.

-Recently, major companies have opened up their projects (like Facebook with React for example, but also Google, LinkedIn, Netflix...)
+Recently, major companies have opened up their projects: Facebook with React for example, but also Twitter, Google, LinkedIn, Netflix...

 ## Why bestof.js.org

-There are so many interesting projects to follow that is difficult to stay up-to-date.
+There are so many open-source projects to follow that it is difficult to stay up-to-date about the latest tendencies.

+I used to take notes about the interesting projects I found but I was tired of searching through my notes and my bookmarks.

 I thought that a tool was needed to help us follow what is happening in this everyday changing world.